 - Grain free

-This avocado smoothie recipe started as a random test to see if avocados actually improve smoothies.
+This avocado banana smoothie recipe started as a random test to see if avocados actually improve smoothies.
 Now, it’s unironically my favorite breakfast meal.
 I have been drinking this smoothie non-stop for months now and it’s still the best thing since, well, gluten-free sliced bread.

 The banana means the drink is sweet without needing to add sugar and the avocado makes it so creamy and thick.
 There’s endless ways to add in variety, so it never gets old to drink.

 When I tell friends that this is my go-to breakfast, they always seem a bit suspicious.
 After all, memes always tell us that any green smoothie must taste awful.
-But maybe that’s because the internet hasn’t yet tried the best banana smoothie recipe ever!
+But maybe that’s because the internet hasn’t yet tried the best avocado banana smoothie recipe ever!

 What you need to make our avocado banana smoothie recipe